alexzorzella/MParakeet3/README.md

 ## Setup
 MParakeet3 requires [FZF](https://github.com/junegunn/fzf) and [ffmpeg](https://www.ffmpeg.org/download.html).
 To install them on Windows, use `winget install fzf` and `winget install ffmpeg`.<br>To install them on Mac, use [Homebrew](https://brew.sh/) to run `brew install fzf` and `brew install ffmpeg`.
-Currently, MParakeet3's ffmpeg integration does not work with Mac.

 ## Download Playlist
 `downloadplaylist.py` allows you to download a playlist from a link into a specified output encoded as a passed audio filetype.
 If rate limited, it will wait and try again in increasing intervals.